 Bangkok conjures up images of a bustling, chaotic city that is exotic and rich in culture.
 A city that assaults the senses and challenges the visitor to be open minded and try new things.
 Those ideas would be accurate.
 My visit only scratched the surface of experiencing Bangkok.
 I can only report on the interesting things I saw and did, knowing it was only a glimpse.

 My package included either a dinner or a one hour Thai massage each day.
-Because I was one person staying in a double occupancy, this meant I could potentially have two one hour massages each day.
+Because I was one person staying in a double occupancy, this meant I could potentially have two one hour massages each day!
 Insane right?

 “And he’ll drive me around to three other temples, and just wait, and then bring me back right here?”

-I was getting irritated at this point.
+I was starting to get irritated at this point.
+We went to another boring, small temple.
+Eventually I determined that Buddha statues are everywhere, and it’s really not that interesting to visit yet another temple.
 But here’s the thing: you cannot reason with tuk tuk drivers.
-They are a species of beast that cannot be understood or negotiated with rationally.
+They are an indigenous species that cannot be negotiated with rationally.

 We went to another tailor shop.
 The lady I encountered at the entrance knew exactly what was happening.
-I did not know what was happening.
+I still did not know what was happening.
 And it was rather humorous when I walked in with absolutely no interest in shopping, with a look of befuddlement.
 She said “Just pay him off and walk away…”